-I had no idea what to do, how to plan, nor how to document our progress.
+I had no idea what to do, how to plan, or how to document our progress.
 I’ll admit, the process was overwhelming (especially for a Type-A personality such as myself).
-In the first year of homeschooling I learned a lot!
+In the first year of homeschooling, I learned a lot!

 I would like to save you some stress and frustration by sharing some of my biggest homeschool documentation insights with you.

 WHAT IS THE REQUIRED HOMESCHOOL DOCUMENTATION?

 The first thing I would advise is to find out what is the legally required homeschool documentation for your province/state.

 Some areas simply require a notification to homeschool, while others require extensive paperwork, attendance reports, and detailed portfolios.